When to Use Paginated Reports

 Build pixel-perfect paginated reports in Power BI for invoices, statements, regulatory filings, and printable documents.
 RDL design and deployment guide.

-Paginated reports fill a critical gap in Power BI that interactive reports cannot address: pixel-perfect, print-ready documents that render every row of data with precise formatting across however many pages the data requires.
-While interactive Power BI reports excel at exploration and self-service analytics, they are poorly suited for invoices, financial statements, regulatory filings, and operational listings where exact layout, page breaks, headers, footers, and repeating elements must be controlled to the pixel.
-Paginated reports handle these scenarios, providing the same capabilities that SQL Server Reporting Services (SSRS) has delivered for decades—now available natively in Power BI.
+Paginated reports in Power BI are pixel-perfect, print-ready documents that render every row of data with precise formatting across however many pages the data requires.
+Use paginated reports for invoices, financial statements, regulatory filings, operational listings, and any document where exact layout, page breaks, headers, and footers must be controlled to the pixel.
+Use interactive Power BI reports for exploration and self-service analytics.

 When to Use Paginated vs Interactive Reports